 The ERA Foundation made major donations to The Royal Academy of Engineering and the Royal Commission for the Exhibition of 1851.

-A donation of £8M was been given to the Royal Academy of Engineering and £2M to the Royal Commission for the Exhibition of 1851
+A donation of £8M was given to the Royal Academy of Engineering and £2M to the Royal Commission for the Exhibition of 1851

 These endowments enabled both organisations to fund new activities in the general field of engineering and especially those of electrotechnology, telecommunications and IT systems.